 Years 7-10 courses based on Life Skills outcomes and content provide options for students with disability who cannot access the regular course outcomes, particularly students with an intellectual disability.

-Assessment should provide opportunities for students to demonstrate achievement in relation to the selected Life Skills outcomes.
+Assessment for students accessing Life Skills courses should provide opportunities for students to demonstrate achievement in relation to the selected outcomes.
 It can occur via a range of strategies and in a range of situations.